AungThiha/Tada/README.md

 ## Tada
 Tada is created to help Zawgyi users move to unicode.
-Plus, Unicode users will be able to see Zawgyi because it detects Zawgyi and convert it to Unicode.
+Plus, Unicode users will be able to see Zawgyi because it detects Zawgyi and convert it to Unicode from system leve.
+So, everything written in Zawgyi in your phone will be converted to Unicode.

 ### What all these folders all about